orionrobots/orionrobots.github.io/_posts/2014-04-13-diagnosing-the-cause.md

 I tried powering the board but the spindle did not move.
 I sat on the problem for a while before truing to understand the board better.

-At this point - I also bought a few tubes of spares - 7812's, 555's, replacement fuses, replacement FET's.
+At this point - I also bought a few tubes of spares - 7812's, 555's, replacement fuses, replacement FETs.
 This way - I was ready to handle anything.

 This meant learning a whole bunch of stuff about analogue electronics, power circuits, 555s and op amps oh my!